Schoggi0815/react-performance-testing/README.md

 ![GitHub Workflow Status](https://github.com/keiya01/react-performance-testing/workflows/build/badge.svg)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+FORK: Forked to fix dependencies, which should be devDependencies.

 This library is perfect for testing React or ReactNative runtime performance. `react-performance-testing` counts **the number of renders** and the **render time** in a test environment.

 ## Table of Contents